filecoin-project/filecoin-docs/docs/mine/lotus-seal-worker.md

 First, you will need to ensure your `lotus-miner`'s API is accessible over the network.

-To do this, open up `~/.lotusstorage/config.toml` (Or if you manually set `LOTUS_STORAGE_PATH`, look under that directory) and look for the API field.
+To do this, open up `~/.lotusminer/config.toml` (Or if you manually set `LOTUS_STORAGE_PATH`, look under that directory) and look for the API field.

-Default config:
+Default
 ```toml
 [API]
 ListenAddress = "/ip4/127.0.0.1/tcp/2345/http"